davemilnercapg/snakegame1/README.txt

 - Game over screen with the option to restart

 ## Installation
-1. Clone the repository: `git clone https://github.com/your-username/snake-game.git`
+1. Clone the repository: `git clone https://github.com/davemilnercapg/snakegame1.git`
-2. Navigate to the project directory: `cd snake-game`
+2. Navigate to the project directory: `cd snakegame1`
 3. Install the dependencies: `npm install` or `pip install -r requirements.txt`

 ## Usage